 Firefish gobies are a peaceful fish but may fight with others of their own breed.
-The exception to this is with mated pairs who will live together in monogamy and harmony.
+The exception to this is with mated pairs which will live together in monogamy and harmony.
 Firefish gobies will struggle with other fish that are larger or more aggressive than themselves.
 This is because they may get eaten or be bullied.
-When bullied firefish gobies have a tendency to starve themselves to death.
+When bullied, firefish gobies have a tendency to starve themselves to death.

 Communication between firefish gobies is done by twitching their elongated dorsal fin.
-They also use the hook on the end of this fin as a locking mechanism.
+They also use the hook at the end of this fin as a locking mechanism.
 Catching it in crevices helps them stay in one spot.

 How to care for a firefish goby

 An aquarium of 20 gallons is the minimum requirement for a firefish goby but as with most fish, larger is better.
 We would suggest the Marina LED 20 Gallon Aquarium as a minimum size to start with.
-For substrate, you should provide soft sand, since they like to burrow rough sand is not suitable as it may cause injury to your fish.
+For substrate, you should provide soft sand, since they like to burrow.
+Rough sand is not suitable as it may cause injury to your fish.
 Reef and crevices in the reef are also favored by firefish gobies, they provide a place to hide.
 You will need to create some suitable hiding places and holes for them to retreat into when they feel threatened.
-Lava rock and hard corals make great homes for them lovely fish.
+Lava rock and hard corals make great homes for these lovely fish.

-Low to moderate currents are most suited to firefish gobies who are often found hovering facing into them.
+Low to moderate currents are most suited to firefish gobies which are often found hovering facing into them.
 They do this waiting for food such as zooplankton and algae to float by so they can eat it.
-Lighting should also be low to moderate, a bright light will cause them to stress.
+Lighting should also be low to moderate, a bright light will cause them stress.

 Although firefish gobies are fairly disease resistant, they should be kept at the correct water temperatures and parameters.
 The water temperature should be between 72 and 80℉.
 Water parameters should be pH 8.1 to 8.4 with a dGh of 8 to 12.

-Being timid Firefish gobies are not aggressive eaters and need to be monitored to ensure they are feeding.
-Also because they are timid, firefish gobies should be kept with other peaceful fish of a similar size.
+Being timid, Firefish gobies are not aggressive eaters and need to be monitored to ensure they are feeding.
+Also, because they are timid, firefish gobies should be kept with other peaceful fish of a similar size.
 Other species such as lionfish and large angels are not suitable tank mates as they may eat them.